emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 Adding meaningful comments for prices-collected will go a long way to help the Market Pulse team understand the pricing of phones in your region.
 Some suggestions for topics are:

-* Positioning of Firefox OS phones in the store
+* Positioning of Firefox OS phones in the store.
-* Whether or not a phone price is 'sale'
+* Whether or not a phone price is 'sale'.
-* Outside or internal advertising for Firefox OS
+* Advertising (inside or outside) the store for Firefox OS.
-* Comments from store clerks about people who have purchased Firefox OS
+* Comments from store clerks about people who have purchased Firefox OS.
-* Feedback from store clerks about why people do, or do not select Firefox OS store-wide or on specific devices.
-Also in the comments, please add the scope of the sale price.
+* Feedback from store clerks about why people (in their opinion) do, or do not select Firefox OS.

-## Contribution Tally
+## Contribution Tally.

 Currently the Web App displays the following information on the home screen: